Aggravated Assault with a Firearm

 help defend people against Aggravated Assault with a Firearm allegations

-Aggravated Assault with a Firearm is defined in both Florida Statute 784.021 and Florida Statute 775.087.
+Aggravated Assault with a Firearm is defined in both Florida Statute 784.021 and the sentencing options are laid out in Florida Statute 775.087.
 To prove the crime of aggravated assault with a firearm, the State must prove:

 1. You intentionally and unlawfully threatened, either by word or act, to do violence to the victim.